canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 // Platoon
 ```

-This time, we used the `OrderBy` to sort the movies collection by release year. _Two examples for the price of one!_
+This time, we used the `OrderBy` to sort the movies collection by release year.
+Two examples for the price of one!

-In the same spirit of `First` and `FirstOrDefault`, you have `Last` and `LastOrDefault`.
+In the same spirit of `First` and `FirstOrDefault`, we have `Last` and `LastOrDefault`.
 But, they return the last element instead of the first one.

-Recently, I learned about [the DefaultIfEmpty LINQ method]({% post_url 2020-11-17-DefaultOrEmpty %}).
-It returns a new collection with a default value if the given collection is empty.
-Good to know!

 ## Cheatsheet